woohoolabs/yin/README.md

 /**
  * Provides information about the "links" member of the current document.
  *
- * The method returns a new Links object if you want to provide linkage data
+ * The method returns a new DocumentLinks object if you want to provide linkage data
  * for the document or null if the member should be omitted from the response.
  */
-public function getLinks(): ?Links
+public function getLinks(): ?DocumentLinks
 {
-    return new Links(
+    return new DocumentLinks(
         "https://example.com/api",
         [
             "self" => new Link("/books/" . $this->getResourceId())